 Take any container or planter (approx 10 inches) deep enough for the roots.
 Make sure that you have plenty of drainage holes in the bottom of the container.

 Coriander needs extra fertile soil if growing indoors.
 The root system range is limited and can’t access as much soil for nutrients as in the garden, hence the nutrition content in the soil needs to be higher.
-Explore rich organic potting soil collection at AllThatGrows.
+Explore rich organic manure at AllThatGrows.